-Scenic Photography: Depth-of-field control; hyperfocal distance focusing; use of wide-angle, normal, and telephoto lenses; compositional rules-of-thumb; lighting for scenic photography; hints for photographing waterfalls, sunrises and sunsets, misty scenes; architecture; gardens and other subjects.
+Scenic Photography: Depth-of-field control; hyperfocal distance focusing; use of wide-angle, normal, and telephoto lenses; compositional guidelines; lighting for scenic photography; tips for photographing waterfalls, sunrises and sunsets, misty scenes; architecture; gardens and other subjects.

-The Digital Darkroom: Computer hardware and software for browsing, organizing, and fine-tuning your digital photographs; an introduction to digital workflow using Adobe Photoshop CS6/CC and Lightroom 5.0; using your digital photos as email attachments, website graphics and Powerpoint slides; calibrating monitors and printers; scanning slides; selecting and using inkjet printers to make exhibit-quality color and black-&-white prints.
-Self-publishing books and ebooks, using Lightroom and Blurb.com.
-Using iPhone and iPad apps to fine-tune and share your iPhone photographs.
+The Digital Darkroom: Computer hardware and software for browsing, organizing, and fine-tuning your digital photographs; an introduction to digital workflow using Adobe Lightroom Classic CC and Photoshop CC, sharing your digital photos as email attachments, website graphics and Powerpoint slides; calibrating monitors and printers; scanning slides; selecting and using inkjet printers to make exhibit-quality color and black-&-white prints.
+Self-publishing books and ebooks, using Lightroom Classic CC and Blurb.com.

 Before contacting Ian to discuss a one-on-one session, please ask yourself the following questions: Do you have a good understanding of the controls, options and features of your digital SLR camera (s)?
 Are you familiar with basic digital photography terms, such as white balance, depth-of-field, f-stops and shutter speeds, color spaces, resolution, Raw vs. JPEG files, and in-camera histograms?
-Are you able to use Adobe Photoshop, Lightroom, Aperture or another digital image editor to fine-tune the cropping, tonality, color and sharpness of your digital photographs on your home computer (PC or Mac)?
-If not, please consider attending one or more of Ian’s scheduled group photography seminars or workshops as a cost effective way to learn these fundamental skills in digital garden and nature photography.
+Are you able to use Adobe Photoshop CC, Lightroom CC, or another digital image editor to fine-tune the cropping, tonality, color and sharpness of your digital photographs on your PC or Mac?
+If not, please consider attending one or more of Ian’s scheduled group photography workshops as a cost effective way to learn these fundamental skills in digital landscape, garden and nature photography.